HackBulgaria/Core-Ruby-1/week2/2-tracks/README.md

 jazz_playlist - house_playlist

 # I wanna combine my soul and funk tracks.
-soul_playlist | house_playlist
+soul_playlist | funk_playlist

 # I wanna be able to filter the tracks by a block.
 playlist.find { |track| ["Led Zeppellin", "The Doors"].include? track.artist }

-# I wanna be able by a filter object.
+# I wanna be able to filter the playlist by a filter object.
 class AwesomeRockFilter
   AWESOME_ARTISTS = %w(Led\ Zeppellin The\ Doors Black\ Sabbath)